spacebarchat/docs/docs/setup/clients/official/react.md

 # React Client

-!!! note "The {{ project.name }} client is under heavy development and not ready to be used in production yet."
+!!! warning "The {{ project.name }} client is under heavy development and not ready to be used in production yet."

 The official {{ project.name }} client is currently being developed at [this repository]({{ repositories.base_url }}/{{ repositories.client }}).